jarrodddunne/minimax_tic_tac_toe_c/README.md

 ## Motivation

-I wanted a to implement an undefeatable minimax box, and learn the C programming language.
+I wanted to implement an undefeatable minimax box, and learn the C programming language.

 ## Installation